oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The use of types in TOSCA also provides the additional benefits of abstraction, information hiding, and reuse.
-TOSCA types can be organized in a *type hierarcy* where one or more type definitions can inherit from another type, each derived type may then be refined.
+TOSCA types can be organized in a *type hierarchy* where one or more type definitions can inherit from another type, each derived type may then be refined.
 This promotes reuse.
-The base type may be abstract and the derived types may be concrete which promotes abstraction.  **TOSCA node types* and **TOSCA relationship types** define an externally visible *management façade* for entitities of that type while hiding internal implementation details.
+The base type may be abstract and the derived types may be concrete which promotes abstraction.  **TOSCA node types* and **TOSCA relationship types** define an externally visible *management façade* for entities of that type while hiding internal implementation details.
 This management façade defines interfaces that can be used by an orchestrator to interact with the external implementations represented by the entity.
 When node types and